USRSE/usrse.github.io/_posts/newsletters/2024-07-22-newsletter.md

 ***July Community Call (Past)***

-The July Community Call was all about Version Control Platforms
+The July Community Call was all about Version Control.

 <a name="community-funds"></a>